 nThrive will help ensure that your organization is prepared for MACRA and beyond.
 From MIPS reporting services and MACRA education, to performance assessments, practice improvement and program transformation consulting, our MACRA Management Solution will empower you to thrive in an increasingly value-based incentive world.
 For more information, contact us at solutions@nThrive.com

-To join us for our upcoming webinar entitled, Are you positioned to shine or fade under MACRA?, go HERE.
+To view the nThrive webinar titled, Are you positioned to shine or fade under MACRA?, click here.